Manmohan

 On 9 November 2023, he was appointed as Acting Chief Justice of the Delhi High Court, and less than a year later, in September 2024, he was sworn-in as Chief Justice of the High Court.

-On 28 November 2024, the collegium led by Chief Justice Sanjiv Khanna recommended Justice Manmohan’s elevation to the Supreme Court.
+On 28 November 2024, the Collegium led by Chief Justice Sanjiv Khanna recommended Justice Manmohan’s elevation to the Supreme Court.
 The recommendation came roughly two weeks before his retirement from the Delhi High Court.
 As per the resolution, Justice Mannmohan was at SI.
-No. 2 in the combined all-India seniority of High Court Judges.
+No. 2 in the all-India seniority of High Court Judges.
 Further, it noted that Justice Manmohan’s elevation to the top court would bring regional representation of the Delhi High Court to the Supreme Court bench.
 At that time, CJI Khanna was the only sitting judge from the Delhi High Court.

 Justice Manmohan will retire on 16 December 2027 after a three-year long tenure at the Supreme Court.